bevyengine/rfcs/rfcs/301-editor-data-model.md

 <!-- Why should we *not* do this? -->

-### Abstraction
+### Abstraction complexity

 The data model adds a layer of abstraction over the "native" data the Game uses, which makes most operations indirected and more abstract.
-For example, setting a value involves invoking a setter method, possibly after locking an object for write access, as opposed to simply assigning the value to the object (`c.x = 5;`).
+For example, setting a value involves invoking a setter method (or equivalent binary offset write), possibly after locking an object for write access, as opposed to simply assigning the value to the object (`c.x = 5;`).

 ## Rationale and alternatives